 People with type 1 or type 2 diabetes are at an increased risk for developing Lacrimal Functional Unit dysfunction 2 .
 Diabetes is one of the leading systemic risk factors for Dry Eye Syndrome (DES).
-The reported prevalence of DES in diabetics is 15–33% in those over 65 years of age and increases with age, and is 50% more common in women than in men.
+The reported prevalence of DES in people living with diabetes is 15–33% in those over 65 years of age and increases with age, and is 50% more common in women than in men.
 The incidence of dry eye is correlated with the level of glycated haemoglobin (average level of blood glucose) : the higher the level of glycated hemoglobin, the higher the incidence of dry eye 3.

 Risk Factors for Diabetic DES 3